 AFC Division Tiebreakers after Week 16:

 - No possibility of further tie games (CIN is excluded from the table).

 - Tiebreakers that don't affect playoff berths or seeding are ignored.
 (Example: If BUF and IND both finish 10-6, IND wins the AFC South, but BUF doesn't win the AFC East.)

-between BAL, SD, and the MIA-NYJ winner.)
+between BAL and the SD-KC winner.)

 - If three or more teams are tied, apply that tiebreaker, not the two-team tiebreaker.